lin18-microG/proprietary_vendor_oneplus/README.md

-Proprietary files / blobs for Oneplus 3T and 7T Pro
+# Proprietary files / blobs for Oneplus 3T and 7T Pro
+Stripped from Alipay/IFAA/Soter bloatware